codepath-best-group-ever/FoodPath-Main/README.md

     - User can see a list of recent searches *(optional)*
 * Camera
     - User can take a picture of their food
-* Image Recognition Details
-    - User can verify/uncheck the ingredients that were recognized from the image recognition api
 * Food Picker
     - User can select from a list of recommended food dishes
 * Details of Recipes